topofocus/active-orient/README.md

 # orientdb-rest
-A simple ruby wrapper for the REST-API of OrientDB, based on ActiveModels

-OrientDB is still under heavy development.
-Any non-java binary-API-binding is therefore subject of constant changes.

-OrientDB provides a high-level REST-HTTP-API as well.
-This is most likely robust.
+Access OrientDB from Ruby without accessing third-party-libraries, based on ActiveModels and the REST-HTTP-Api of OrientDB.
+This high level API ist most likely robust.
+The Package ist tested with Ruby 2.2.1 and Orientdb 2.1 (2.0).

-Orientdb-rest is written to store data, gathered by a Ruby-program, to an OrientDB-Database, to query the Database in a rubish (aka activeRecord) manner and then to deal conviently with ActiveModel-Objects.
+Orientdb-rest is written to store data, gathered by a Ruby-program ( ib-ruby in particular), into an OrientDB-Database,to query the Database in a rubish (aka activeRecord) manner and then to deal conviently with ActiveModel-Objects.

 To start you need a ruby 2.x Installation, clone the project and run bundle install and bundle update,